 Patients or caregivers can grow up to 10 plants for their own use but must register as a grower with the state before they begin to cultivate any plants.

-Patients can grow up to 6 plants for their own use at home but need to be licenced and paid the appropriate fee.
+Patients can grow up to 6 plants for their own use at home but need to be licensed and paid the appropriate fee.

 A registered cardholder who has named a provider may possess up to 1 ounce of useable marijuana.
 A registered cardholder who has not named a provider may possess up to 4 mature plants, 12 seedlings, and 1 ounce of useable marijuana.
 Cards cost 30 and are only issued for specified medical conditions If there are 2 patients living together they can have 8 mature plants and 8 seedlings.